canmet-energy/btap_batch/README.md

 may help validate the initial baseline model and help determine which energy conservation measures to consider.

 ## Create Custom OSM File
-You can create a custom osm file by using Sketchup 2020 with the OpenStudio Plugin.
+You can create a custom osm file by using SketchUp 2021 with the OpenStudio Plugin.
 ### Geometry
-You can view the intructional videos on how to create geometric models using sketchup and the openstudio plug-in.
+You can view the intructional videos on how to create geometric models using SketchUp and the OpenStudio plug-in.
 Here is a video to perform takeoffs from a DWG file.
 You can also import PDF files and do the same procedure.
 [NREL Take-Off Video Part 1](https://www.youtube.com/watch?v=T41MXqlvp0E)